teajhaney/cocktails-animation/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Automatic Commit Message Generation

+This project is configured with Commitizen to help generate standardized commit messages when pushing to GitHub.
+To use this feature:

+1. Stage your changes: `git add .`
+2. Run: `npm run commit` (instead of `git commit`)
+3. Follow the interactive prompts to generate your commit message
+4. Push your changes: `git push`

+For detailed instructions on setting up and using automatic commit message generation in WebStorm, see the [WebStorm Commit Guide](./WEBSTORM_COMMIT_GUIDE.md).